 Where Is the Deepest Part of the Hudson River?

-Between Gee’s Point and Constitutional Island in New York City, the Hudson River’s deepest point is known as World’s End.
-Near Haverstraw, the river reaches a maximum width of three miles and a maximum depth of 216 feet!
-At this moment, the river has been proclaimed to be America’s deepest.
-The Wisconsin glacier, the last glacial episode to occur in North America, brought high sea levels near the mouth of the river.
+Between Gee’s Point and Constitutional Island in New York City, the Hudson River’s deepest point is known as World’s End, with a depth of 203 feet.
+The river has been proclaimed to be America’s deepest.
+The Wisconsin glacier, in the last glacial episode to occur in North America, brought high sea levels near the mouth of the river.
 This caused it to rise at various points, making it so deep.

 The Hudson River is known as a “fjord.”
 Fjords are long, narrow streams of water that are formed when glaciers melt.
 Iceland and Norway are home to the majority of the world’s fjords, so it’s noteworthy that we have one of our own in the United States!

 Where Does the Hudson River Start and End?

 The Hudson River begins at the Adirondack Mountains, in a place called Lake Tear of the Clouds in upstate New York, and it flows south for about 315 miles until it reaches the Atlantic Ocean in New York City.
 Lake Tear of the Clouds is a small lake in Essex County in New York that sits south of the highest point of the Adirondack Mountains.
 Along its route, near Haverstraw, the river reaches a maximum width of three miles.